dbobrenko/awesome-rl/README.md

 **Neural Episodic Control**
   - [[arXiv](https://arxiv.org/abs/1703.01988v1)], [[pdf](https://arxiv.org/pdf/1703.01988v1.pdf)]
-  - Pritzel et al.; Google DeepMind
+  - Pritzel et al.; DeepMind
   - **Brief Summary.** NEC agent is extremely data efficient.
 It's performance at 5 millions of frames can be reached by DQN with Prior.
 Replay only after 40 millions of frames.
 However, the final perfomance is still worse than the other state-of-the-art agents can obtain.
   - ![atari]
 Atari